Tommy Shane Steiner

 Tommy Shane Steiner (born October 9, 1973) is an American country music artist.
 He made his debut in 2001 with the single "What If She's an Angel", which reached a peak of No. 2 on the Billboard Hot Country Singles & Tracks charts.
 It was the first of three chart singles from his singular album Then Came the Night, which was released in 2002 on RCA Records Nashville.

 Biography

 Steiner was born in Austin, Texas to parents who were both rodeo entertainers.
 His main goal, however, was to become a country music artist.
 He began touring throughout the state of Texas, playing various clubs throughout the state.
 RCA Nashville signed Steiner in 2001, and his debut single, "What If She's an Angel", was released that year, followed by the album Then Came the Night.
 The single was added to the playlists of nearly 100 of the stations on Billboards panel in one week.
 "What If She's an Angel" peaked at No. 2 on the Billboard U.S. Hot Country Singles & Tracks charts.
 Follow-up singles were less successful, however, and Steiner parted ways with RCA Nashville in December 2002.
 He has not recorded since.

+After Steiner left RCA, he returned to the family cattle ranch in Austin.
+He sold the ranch to a developer and currently owns the Steiner Ranch Steakhouse.
+Though he occasionally performs in the restaurant, Steiner has no intention of returning to the music business.